niklasnorin/red-thesis/source/17-method-implementation.md

 ## GPIOlib Compatible FUSE Client

 ### Golang
 The implementation of the FUSE client was done in Golang, or just "Go" for short.
-Golang was created by Rob Pike and Ken Thompson at Google in 2009 [#](?).
+Golang was created by Rob Pike and Ken Thompson at Google in 2009 [@go-history].
 It is a compiled language that is strongly typed and garbage collected.

 ### go-fuse
 As has been covered before, FUSE consists of a Kernel driver and a User space library.
-The reference implementation of the User space library for FUSE is called `libfuse` and is written in C [#FUSE reference implementation](https://github.com/libfuse/libfuse).
-Some FUSE libraries in other programming languages wrap this library and provides a translation layer on top into the local language [#Node FUSE binding](https://github.com/mafintosh/fuse-bindings).
+The reference implementation of the User space library for FUSE is called `libfuse` and is written in C [@libfuse].
+Some FUSE libraries in other programming languages wrap this library and provides a translation layer on top into the local language [@fuse-node].

 `go-fuse` is a native implementation of the FUSE interface in Go.
 It does not depend on `libfuse`, but aim to implement the same functionality from scratch.
-According to the author, its performance is almost on par (within 5%) of the `libfuse` implementation [#go-fuse on GitHub, Hanwen](https://github.com/hanwen/go-fuse).
+According to the author, its performance is almost on par (within 5%) of the `libfuse` implementation [@go-fuse].

 `go-fuse` works by first telling the FUSE kernel driver to mount a certain volume and then it listens for any requests from the FUSE driver that pertains to that mount.

 ### GPIOlib Compatibility
 GPIOlib API consists of the following file-based interface:

+: GPIOlib API operations

 | File                    | Operations              |
 | ----------------------- | ----------------------- |